rohitth-bandaru/slotbooking-api/readme.md

 node app.js

-api's have been verified from the postman application screenshot has been attached in the UDAAN/screenshot folder for reference.
+api's have been verified from the postman application screenshot has been attached in the screenshot folder for reference.

 //to create a class with a course i have used POST to create an empty class with defined name and capacity.